Blockstream/satellite/doc/tbs.md

 At this point, if your dish is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
 Please follow the [instructions for Bitcoin Satellite configuration](bitcoin.md).
-If your antenna is not pointed yet, please follow the [antenna alignment guide](antenna-pointing.md).
+If your antenna is not aligned yet, please follow the [antenna alignment guide](antenna-pointing.md).

 ## Next Steps